platform-experience/serviceportal-widget-library/pe-progressive-form/README.md

 ## Additional Information/Notes
 - This widget creates numbered ”Concertina” panels for each form section, plus an additional final panel for the child (related) records.
 The final panel also contains the submit button.
 - As with the out of box "Form" widget, use the `sys_id` URL parameter to specify the record to open.
+Not supplying this parameter will result in a new master record being created upon submission of the form.
 - Ensure the tables your editing have corresponding server-side UI Actions with the appropriate action names.

 ---